srinikhil-07/NewsApp/README.md

 - [x] Refresh support for news feed
 - [ ] Saving search history locally
 - [ ] Adding news sources list supported by News API
-- [ ] WKWebView with page navigation, bookmark and open in browser support
+- [x] SFSafariViewController with page navigation, bookmark and open in browser support

 ## Problems To Be Solved
 - [ ] News categories listed in the app belong to a particular country (i.e., India).
 Can an option to select a country (or none at all) be given somewhere?